I’m a Colorado local who can guide you to the absolute best places to visit in Colorado!

 The cliff dwellings were built with great care so that the Ancestral Pueblo people stayed warm in winter, cool in summer, and had places to preserve food and to worship and mingle.

-If you need a nearby small Colorado town to base yourself out of, Mancos is less than a ten-minute drive.
+If you need a nearby Colorado town to base yourself on, Mancos is less than a ten-minute drive.
 Durango is a bigger town with more options for lodging and is a little over half an hour away.

 Ouray bills itself as the Switzerland of America, and the charming town tucked into the San Juan Mountains is one of the best places to see in Colorado.